oracle/cloudtestdrive/AppDev/functionsandevents/Fn Handson: Functions and Events.md

 ```
 tenancy-name/username
-eg: oractdemeaoci/fnuserNN
+eg: oractdemeaoci/apiuser
 ```

-Replace NN with your student number

-When prompted for your password paste in the 'Auth token' that you [generated earlier](https://confluence.oraclecorp.com/confluence/display/OSCEMEA/Fn+Handson+Part+1#FnHandsonPart1-AuthToken) and saved to a local text file.
+When prompted for your password paste in the 'Auth token' that you copied to the clipboard.

 Here is an example of what you should see when successfully logged in to the remote OCI registry:

 ```
 Username:
-oractdemeaoci/fnuser99
+oractdemeaoci/apiuser
 Password:
 Login Succeeded
 ```